“Mood ring materials” are likely to play a significant role in reducing and mitigating damage to the failing infrastructure around the country.

 The Vanderbilt team is not the sole research team using nanoparticles to produce smart materials, but they have a special plus point.
 They are using a specific type of nanoparticle known as a white light quantum dot.
 These quantum dots are distinctive because they discharge white light where other quantum dots only discharge light at specific wavelengths.

 These special quantum dots were inadvertently discovered in 2005 in the laboratory of Sandra Rosenthal, Jack and Pamela Egan Professor of Chemistry at Vanderbilt.
-“We were trying to make the smallest cadmium selenide quantum dots possible and, when we did, we were astonished to discover that they emit in a broad spectrum,”
+“We were trying to make the smallest cadmium selenide quantum dots possible and, when we did, we were astonished to discover that they emit in a broad spectrum,” she recalled.

 White light quantum dots have very unique optical properties compared with other nanoparticles.
 The white light fluorescence is a surface phenomenon.